 This Report has been prepared following the contents and guidelines of Circular 3/2021, of 28th September, of the CNMV, with the Company opting for the free-format model.

-It is noted that all the documentation to which this Report refers (reports, Regulations of the Board of Directors, Director Selection and Diversity Policy, etc.) is available on the corporate website of Meliá Hotels International.
+It is noted that all the documentation to which this Report refers (reports, Regulations of the Board of Directors and Remuneration Policy) is available on the corporate website of Meliá Hotels International.

 DEFINITIONS